Karel Fialka: Career

 He was born Karel Francis Fialka in Bengal, India, to a Scottish mother and Czech father.
 Fialka was launched in 1980 as "the street poet of the 1980s."
-Fialka's debut album Still Life was well received.
+Fialka's debut studio album Still Life was well received.
 The single "The Eyes Have It" received radio play.

 Fialka had a top 10 hit in 1987 on the UK Singles Chart with the single "Hey Matthew", (on I.R.S.
 Records).
 Fialka works mainly as a conceptual songwriter and record producer with occasional and infrequent live appearances.

-"The Things I Saw" was released on the Berlin based !K7 Records label, as part of Booka Shade's DJ-Kicks: Booka Shade album in October 2007.
+"The Things I Saw" was released on the Berlin based Studio !K7 label, as part of Booka Shade's DJ mix album DJ-Kicks: Booka Shade in October 2007.
 This came as a mashup with another track by Akiko Kiyama.

-Fialka released the album Film Noir in March 2009.
+Fialka released the studio album Film Noir in March 2009.
 Featured guest artists included Tilda Swinton and Paul Roberts (Sniff 'n' the Tears).

-Bootleg recordings include the titles Morrison Cafe, a deconstruction of songs by The Doors, and To Live Outside the Law You Must Be Honest, where he has done the same to songs written by Bob Dylan.
+Bootleg recordings include the titles Morrison Cafe, a deconstruction of songs by the Doors, and To Live Outside the Law You Must Be Honest, where he has done the same to songs written by Bob Dylan.